Skill Sheet: What You Will Learn Here

 - Easy ways to minimise trading-related risks

 Risk management in stock trading is a tightrope walk as wild price movements can go against a trade resulting in the risk of losses.
 Risk management is paramount for a trader; when ignored, a trader can blow his account.
 It is a process that is employed to keep losses in check.
 Considering risk is important even before a trade is initiated, as the return is a multiple of risk.
-Markets have their mood swings and can be erratic; therefore, the risk is inevitable.
-The risk manifests when the underlying or the asset moves against the expectation.
+Markets have wild swings and can be erratic; therefore, the risk is inevitable.
+The risk manifests when the underlying moves against the expectation.
 Risk management is employed to guard against such moves to minimize losses.

 What is risk in trading?